Machine API Overview

 Important current constraint:

-• AGENT-scoped machine API keys are the supported runtime path for zero-trust reads and checkpoint-signed vault metadata writes when the runtime has an active registered encryption key
+• AGENT-scoped machine API keys are the supported runtime path for zero-trust reads and machine vault/vault-item writes when their policy grants the needed endpoint permissions

-• USER, TENANT, and ORG machine API keys can use the same write routes when they are backed by an active user key pair
+• USER, TENANT, and ORG machine API keys can use the same write routes when their policy and asset access allow it

 • vault attachment upload/download parity is available through /attachments/:vaultId/*

-• machine procurement and outbound eventing are available through /marketplace/* and /webhook/*
+• Pincer license purchase/termination and outbound eventing are available through /licenses/* and /webhook/*

 See Current Limitations for the exact wording to use.